EdAnalytics18/retail-analytics-BI-system-project/analytics/business_questions.md

-# 📊 Business Questions
+# Business Questions

 This analytics layer is designed to support data-driven decision-making across **Retail, E-commerce, Finance, and Operations** teams.

-All questions below are **fully supported by the dimensional model** and reflect real-world stakeholder use cases.
+All questions below are **directly supported by the dimensional model and analytics-layer views**, and reflect real-world stakeholder use cases commonly addressed by production retail analytics teams.

 ---

-## 1. Revenue & Sales Performance
+## 1️.
+Revenue & Sales Performance

-These questions help leadership understand overall financial performance, growth drivers, and channel mix.
+These questions help leadership understand overall financial performance, growth drivers, and channel mix across time.

 - How does total **net revenue** evolve over time (daily, monthly, yearly)?
-- What is the **revenue split** between in-store (POS) and e-commerce channels?
+- What is the revenue split between **in-store (POS)** and **e-commerce** channels?
-- Which products and categories drive the **highest revenue and unit sales**?
+- Which products and categories drive the highest **revenue** and **unit sales**?
-- Which stores are the **top contributors** to overall performance?
+- Which stores are the **top contributors** to overall revenue performance?
 - How does **Average Order Value (AOV)** trend over time by channel?
 - What is driving revenue growth — **price, volume, or product mix**?
-- Which products and stores contribute most to **MoM and YoY growth**?
+- Which products and stores contribute most to **month-over-month (MoM)** and **year-over-year (YoY)** growth?

 ---

-## 2. Product Performance & Profitability
+## 2️.
+Product Performance & Profitability

 These insights enable merchandising, pricing, and assortment optimization.